Math 5248: Cryptology and Number Theory

 at Alpha Print in Dinkytown (next to McDonald's), 1407 4th St SE., 612-379-8535.

-would not suffice.
+will not suffice.

 You might find useful two textbooks that are available freely (and legally) online,